 Most of the coffee is grown in the Ngada district, on the slopes of Inerie Volcano at elevations of 1,200-1,600 meters above sea level.
 Varietals include Typica, Catimor, Timor Hybrids, and a unique Flores varietal.
 All of these get combined at the farmer organized co-ops around the central city of Bajawa to produce a really unique, but wholly Indonesian, coffee that we find most enjoyable.

 Typical of the best Indonesian coffees, Flores coffee offers a low acidity, rich body cup that is very, very smooth.
 It is semi-wet processed--a method that not only increases the complexity of the cup, but when properly done can add considerable sweetness to your brew.
 One of the "code words" coffee people use to describe this complexity is "rustic".
 OK.
 We can buy that.
 Think in terms of molasses or dark brown sugar, or for our Southern friends, sorghum.
-We find the dominant flavor tones to be dark chocolate, vanilla, and caramel.
-It has a nice nutty finish that reminds us of walnuts.
+We find the dominant flavor tones to be baker's chocolate, vanilla, and caramel.
+It has a nice nutty finish that reminds us of cedar.

 When we ground our sample to begin our cupping trials, the very first thing we noticed was the fragrance.
 Noticed isn't exactly the right word.
 The wonderful, surprisingly intense fragrance of the ground coffee immediately filled the whole room.
 You couldn't help but "notice".
 This delightful fragrance lingered for some time.
 It has been a while since we have encountered a coffee that had that abundance of aroma.
 Sweet and rich--a trait that carried over to the cup.